OmniSideProjects/WebServiceUI/README.md

 # WebServiceUI
-A user friendly interface for web services
+A desktop application that provides a user friendly interface for web services